Iowa Tax Filing Requirement (Nexus) for Out of State Business

 The Iowa Tax Research Library contains policy statements, letters of findings, orders, court decisions, and other materials.
 Research your issue carefully, as documents in the Iowa Tax Research Library may have been superseded.

-Sales/Use Tax: Companies that have a presence in Iowa may be required to file returns.
-See Rule 701--30.1 for a more detailed explanation.
-Also see 2013 HF 625-A.
+• Sales/Use Tax: Companies that have a physical or economic presence in Iowa may be required to file returns.
+For more information about economic presence, see the Department's guidance on remote sellers for more information.

 Corporate Income Tax: (This also applies to S corporations, partnerships, and limited liability companies.)
 Iowa Code section 422.33 states that a corporation income tax is imposed on every corporation doing business in Iowa, wherever incorporated.